Working with the Arranger

 You can create a new Section directly in the Song view.

-Creating a Section using the Software
+Creating a Section in the software

-• To create a new Section, click the “+” button located after all existing Section names in the top row of the Song view.
+To create a new Section, click the “+” button located after all existing Section names in the top row of the Song view.

 Assigning a Scene to a Section

-Now you have created an empty Section on the timeline of the Arranger, you can now add a Scene from the Ideas view to the Song view.
+When you have created an empty Section on the timeline of the Arranger, you can now add a Scene from the Ideas view to the Song view.

-Selecting Sections and Section Banks
+Selecting Sections and Section banks

 You can select the desired Section via the Section Manager or directly in the Song view.